mrismanaziz/Reforestation/README.md

-## Why do trees seem suspicious on sunny days?
-Dunno, they're just a bit shady.
+## Why did the barber win the race?
+He took a short cut.